-When a crime of violence is committed against a current or former spouse, current or former fiancé or fiancée, someone with whom the defendant currently has or previously had a dating relationship with, or the other parent of the defendant's child, it can be charged with domestic violence.
-These charges are extremely serious and can result in lengthy prison sentences, huge fines, and the inability to have a family relationship.
-The Orange County criminal defense lawyer at the Law Offices of Christian Kim can help.
-Call now to schedule your free consultation and get started planning your defense.
+When a crime of violence is committed against a current or former spouse, current or former fiancé or fiancée, someone with whom the defendant currently has or previously had a dating relationship, or the other parent of the defendant's child, it can be charged with domestic violence.
+These charges are severe and can result in lengthy prison sentences, huge fines, and the inability to have a family relationships.

 The two most common domestic violence crimes are battery and infliction of corporal injury.
-Battery is a misdemeanor punishable by a maximum of a year in county jail.
-However, if the victim sustains an injury caused by the use of physical force by the defendant, the assailant can be charged with a misdemeanor punishable by a maximum of a year in jail or a felony punishable by two, three, or four years in state prison.
+The battery is a misdemeanor punishable by a maximum of a year in county jail.
+However, suppose the victim sustains an injury caused by the use of physical force by the defendant.
+In that case, the assailant can be charged with a misdemeanor punishable by a maximum of a year in jail or a felony punishable by two, three, or four years in California state prison.

 The prison sentence may increase depending on certain factors, including: